awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 # Note: Calls to AWS STS AssumeRole must be signed using the access key ID
 # and secret access key of an IAM user or using existing temporary credentials.
-# The credentials can be in EC2 instance metadata, in environment variables,
+# The credentials can be in Amazon EC2 instance metadata, in environment variables,
 # or in a configuration file, and will be discovered automatically by the
 # client('sts') function.
 For more information, see the Python SDK docs:
 # http://boto3.readthedocs.io/en/latest/reference/services/sts.html